PhilipDaniels/rmule/README.md

   /503 start to create data structures: CStatistics, CClientList, CFriendList, CSearchList etc.

-Where can we use multi-threading?

-[ ] List of addresses before servers?
 [ ] List of servers.
 See ServerList.cpp for operations.
 [ ] Run as a daemon (PID file needed)
 [ ] Load server.met?
 Also see code on line 592 to auto-update the list.
-[ ] Load shared files (there seem to be two files?)
 [ ] Download and test server.met with nom
-[ ] Use "Downloads" directory from dirs crate for "completed directory" [ ] Caching.
+[ ] Caching.
   [ ] X minutes.
   [ ] If an entire file arrives without needing flushing to db we can write the whole